The Sun Isn’t Yellow: A Mind-Bending Dive into Light, Space, and the Lies Our Atmosphere Tells

 The next time you look up at that soft yellow glow, remember this:

-You’re seeing sunlight that’s been filtered, bent, scattered, and softened by the invisible hand of Earth’s atmosphere.
+You’re not seeing the sun, you’re seeing sunlight that’s been filtered, bent, scattered, and softened by the invisible hand of Earth’s atmosphere.